awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view-cli.md

 ## View execution status \(CLI\)<a name="pipelines-executions-status-cli"></a>

-You can view pipeline, stage, and action status\.
+You can use the CLI to view pipeline, stage, and action status\.
 + To view details about the current state of a pipeline, run the [get\-pipeline\-state](http://docs.aws.amazon.com/cli/latest/reference/codepipeline/get-pipeline-state.html) command, specifying the unique name of the pipeline\.
 For example, to view details about the current state of a pipeline named *MyFirstPipeline*, enter the following:

   ```